iriusrisk/IriusRisk-Central/Integrations/ApiShell/README.md

 arguments provided can be duplicated in configuration files, thereby allowing you to provide them in a file once across multiple script calls.

-For further information, clone this subdirectory and execute the main file:
+For further information, clone this subdirectory and execute the following:

-    python3 main.py
+    python3 -c 'import iriusrisk.v1' --help

 This describes in greater detail how to call the program shell.